mleal04/mleal04/README.md

 ## 🔨 **Current Role**
-- 🏙️ Interning at **Apple** in Seattle as a Software Engineer
+- 🏙️ Interning at **Apple** in Seattle as a Security Software Engineer
 - 💻 Previously interned at **Honeywell** in Atlanta as a Software Engineer

 ## 🎓 **Education**
 - 🎓 Rising senior at the **University of Notre Dame**
-- 🧪 Conducted a year-long research project with **Professor Santos** in the **S2E Lab**, focusing on LLMs and software security
+- 👩🏻‍💻 Conducted a year-long research project with **Professor Santos** in the **S2E Lab**, focusing on LLMs and software security
 - 🔒 Upon return, I will join **Professor Taejo Jung’s Privacy & Security Lab**, working with **Intel** and the **University of Georgia** on a **Web3 decentralized medical strategy startup**

 ## 🗓️ **This Month's Focus**
-- 👩🏻‍💻 Learning Go and SQL
+- 👩🏻‍💻 Learning Native-Cloud Infrastructure, Docker, Kubernetes and GoLang
 - 🌐 Building a **full-stack college campus marketplace** using **Django + React**
   - Features include: REST APIs, SQLite database, and client-server architecture
 - 🧠 Practicing **LeetCode** for upcoming fall recruitment season